jclemons555/CPProject4/README.md

 Submitted by: Joshua Clemons

-Flixster is a movie browsing app that allows users to browse ...
-[TODO]
+Flixster is a movie browsing app that allows users to browse movie trailers and their ratings

 Time spent: **8** hours spent in total